zerodawn1802/zerodawn1802/README.md

 - 🔭 You can see me: [Maru][course]!
 - 🌱 I’m currently learning everything 🤣
-- 👯 I have a lovely girlfriend!
+- 👯 I'm alone but it's ok!
 - ⚡ Fun fact: Although we are far apart, we love each other very much!

 ### Connect with me: